 Money trees typically have a distinctive long, thin trunk that is made up of intertwined stems that are plaited together.
 In the wild, Pachira Aquatica barely resembles its houseplant relation and grows into huge trees with great flowers and no braided trunks.

 The money tree likes light but no direct sunlight.
 It’s best to place it on the north or east side of your house or office, rather than on the south side.
-A great indicator of its sunlight needs are the leaves; if the leaves turn yellow, your money tree gets too much light.

-Although it likes humidity in general, you should let its soil dry out between watering.
+A great indicator of its sunlight needs is the leaves; if the leaves turn yellow, your money tree gets too much light.
+Although it likes humidity in general, you should let its soil dry out between waterings.
 A good schedule for most environments is to water when the top 5-10 cm of soil is dry.

-Water thoroughly, until water flows out the drainage holes of the pot, and pour out the excess from the tray so that the roots don’t sit in water.
+Water thoroughly until water flows out of the drainage holes of the pot, and pour out the excess from the tray so that the roots don’t sit in water.
 During the growing season, fertilize once a month with a liquid plant food at half strength, but skip fertilizer in the winter.
+You can learn more about Pachira aquatica in our article 'Why Not Try Your Luck With This Money Tree?'
+(Yes, they bring luck!)

 4. Areca Chrysalidocarpus Dypsis Lutescens (Areca Palm)